avl-univ-lille/testing/practice/1-mutation.md

 Of course, again , the gains could be even bigger for bigger projects that have low coverage.

+### More exercises

+Do a mutation analysis of the [AVL project](https://github.com/pharo-containers/AVL).
+AVL here is not Analyse et Verification de Logiciels, the M1 lecture from Univ.
+Lille.
+Here [AVL is a tree data structure](https://en.wikipedia.org/wiki/AVL_tree) that is self-balancing, meaning it has uniform search times.

+Run mutation testing on it and think about the following questions:
+- is it well tested?
+- is there some trivial test missing that you could add?
+- How could you check if mutalk is produding *interesting* mutations?
+What if it's missing something important?

 ### Further?

 Of course different other strategies could be used to improve performance.